AFAFalcons Staff Writer

 Against Wyoming Harridge did the same thing.
-While he was the falcons' leading ground gainer the focus of the brunt of the load was ably carried by the team's Halfbacks.
+While he was the Falcons' leading ground gainer the focus of the brunt of the load was ably carried by the team's Halfbacks.
 If Chance doesn't beat an opponent with his own artistry he will get the ball into the hands of a player who will do just that.
 It's a hallmark of a leader, team player and winner.
+In AFA's game yesterday versus UNLV, Harridge continued to show his value to the team as he passed 63 yards, ran for 89 more and scored his team's only two offensive TDs on the afternoon.
+Neither figure is prolific but each shows his ability to lead AFA's attack whether on the ground or through the air.

 1) Northwestern.
 AFA wins 52-3 at home.
 Harridge runs for 94 yards and passes for 47.
 He throws a TD pass to TE Adam Strecker.